CLARIAH/burgerLinker/README.md

 - N-QUADS file (it can be specified in the parameters of the tool using `--format RDF`)

 ### Main dependencies
-The code of this tool make use of two main libraries:
+This tool mainly rely on two open-source libraries:
 - [Levenshtein automata](https://github.com/universal-automata/liblevenshtein-java) (MIT License)
 - [RDF-HDT](https://github.com/rdfhdt/hdt-java) (LGPL License)